Shivansh1602/Shivansh1602/README.md

 # About Me: Hey there!
 I am Shivansh...
-🎯 currently building:
+🎯 Currently building:
-flutter apps that go hard, crash less, and lowkey carry my resume
+Flutter apps that go hard, crash less, and lowkey carry my resume.

- collab with me if:
+🤝 Collab with me if:
-you don’t cry during merge conflicts & your UI isn’t giving 2012 html vibes
+You don’t cry during merge conflicts & your UI isn’t giving 2012 HTML vibes.

- i need help with:
+🆘 I need help with:
-firebase ghosting me like i texted “wyd” at 2am
+Firebase ghosting me like I texted “wyd” at 2am.

- learning:
+📚 Learning:
-flutter, firebase, and emotional stability (in that order)
+Flutter, Firebase, and emotional stability (in that order).

- ask me about:
+💬 Ask me about:
-how i went from tutorial hell to pushing to main like i own github
+How I went from tutorial hell to pushing to main like I own GitHub.

- fun fact:
+🧠 Fun fact:
-debugging is just me talking to my laptop like it betrayed me. and it did.
+Debugging is just me talking to my laptop like it betrayed me.
+And it did.

 ## 🌐 Socials: